 Official recession calls are the responsibility of the NBER Business Cycle Dating Committee, which is understandably vague about the specific indicators on which they base their decisions.
 This committee statement is about as close as they get to identifying their method.

 There is, however, a general belief that there are four big indicators that the committee weighs heavily in their cycle identification process.
 They are:

 The Latest Indicator Data

-This commentary has been updated to include today's release of Nonfarm Employment for February.
-As the adjacent thumbnail of the past year illustrates, Nonfarm Employment remains in its upward trend.
-February's 235K increase in total nonfarm payrolls was accompanied by an 11K upward revision for January and December was revised downward by 2K for a total gain of 9K.
-The unemployment rate ticked downward from 4.8% to 4.7%.
-The Investing.com consensus was for 200K new jobs and the unemployment rate to inch down to 4.7%.
+This commentary has been updated to include Friday morning's release of Nonfarm Employment.
+February's 313K increase in total nonfarm payrolls was accompanied by upward revisions of 54K.
+The unemployment rate remained at 4.1%.
+The Investing.com consensus was for 200K new jobs and the unemployment rate to tick down to 4.0%.